 Not Following Up or Nurturing Leads

-In most cases, you need to contact leads multiple times before they decide to buy from you.
+It can take upwards of 40 touchpoints to close a new B2B customer.
 One of the worst mistakes you can make is calling a lead once and then never bothering to follow up with them again.
-Make sure you nurture each lead regularly, whether that involves making phone calls or sending out email messages.

 Manage Your Leads with Ease